drewww/prism/docs/source/making-a-roguelike/part1.rst

 Getting started
 ===============

-In this tutorial, we'll start with a project template and create an enemy that follows the player.
-And we'll add the ability to kick them.
+In this tutorial, we'll start with a project template and create an enemy that we can kick around and get chased by.

 .. video:: ../_static/part1.mp4